sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

 -   **Auto-ID Event Enrichment**

-      Here you can configure the enrichment of incoming scanning events with information form the business objects as well as with additional properties that have been collected in the scanning event.
-This enriched Auto-ID events can then be used to design and run rules on them.
+      Here you can configure the enrichment of incoming scanning events with information form the business objects and with additional properties that have been collected in the scanning event.
+Enriched Auto-ID events can then be used to design and run rules against them.

 -   **Line of Business Templates**